pagekey/education/184-Publish-NPM-Package/README.md

 v1.0.1
 ```

+Notice that after running that command, `package.json` has been automatically updated.

-Note that you can use `npm version minor` to change the middle number and `npm version major` to change the first number.
+Similarly, you can use `npm version minor` to change the middle number and `npm version major` to change the first number.
 For more info on these conventions, read about [Semantic Versioning](https://semver.org/).

 Now you can publish the updated version!
+Just run `npm publish`:

 ```bash
 $ npm publish